chiplet/maze-car/README.md

 ## Software
 - Use `main.cpp` for the bluetooth controller
 - Use `helpers.ino` for helper functions for motor and distance sensors
+- Use `main.ino` for the main function of the task

 ## Hardware
 - Arduino Nano